AbdallahDafa/hyper_pay_flutter_plugin/README.md

    You may not, under any circumstance:
    - Copy or reproduce any part of the software or its source code.
    - Modify, adapt, translate, reverse-engineer, decompile, or disassemble the software.
-   - Distribute, sublicense, share, rent, lease, or resell the software.
-   - Use any part of the software in another product or service.

 3. Ownership
    All rights, title, and interest in and to the software remain the exclusive property of Dafa SA.